-2006) in which, based on the plausibility of the initial image for the venture and the ambiguity in the market, an adjustment away from the default inductive base is made until a satisfactory solution is reached (Goodman, 1955).
-Such adjustments of plausibility are at least in part guided by assessments of the taken-for-granted nature of the source domain of the analogy or metaphor, and its ability to confer legitimacy on the new venture.
-Douglas (1986) famously argued that new ventures gain legitimacy on the back of a "naturalizing analogy": a drawn parallel or association with another domain that sustains the venture by demonstrating its fit with the natural order.
-In her analysis, when the association between two domains points to strong parallels with relations "found in the physical world, or in the supernatural world, or in eternity, anywhere, so long as it is not seen as a socially contrived arrangement" (Douglas, 1986: 48), the status and taken-for-granted nature of the source domain may by association justify the reasonableness of the new venture.
-Recently, Hannan et al. (2007) argued that the grounds for legitimacy stem from the degree to which a venture (or indeed any other organization) is seen by a stakeholder audience as a default or prototypical member of an existing category of understanding.
+Besides addressing the uncertainty about a venture and its predictability, an entrepreneur's adjustments of the image for a venture may also be guided by assessments of the plausibility of the analogy or metaphor, and its ability to confer legitimacy on the new venture.
+Douglas (1986) famously argued that new conventions, such as claimed new markets or ventures, gain institutional legitimacy on the back of a "naturalizing analogy": a drawn parallel or association with another domain that sustains the novel convention by demonstrating its fit with the natural order.
+In her analysis, when the association with the other domain points to strong parallels with relations "found in the physical world, or in the supernatural world, or in eternity, anywhere, so long as it is not seen as a socially contrived arrangement" (Douglas, 1986: 48), the status and taken-for-granted nature of this source domain may by association justify the reasonableness of the new convention.
+Recently, Hannan et al. (2007) argued that the grounds for legitimacy stem from the degree to which a venture (or indeed any other organization) is seen by a stakeholder audience as a default or prototypical member of an existing category or domain of understanding.
 This argument is akin to Glucksberg's account of analogies and metaphors as category-inclusion statements in which a new venture such as Magic is positioned as a central or prototypical instance of novel, ad hoc constructed categories such as on-line shopping (Glucksberg et al., 1997; Gentner et al., 2001).
 As a category-inclusion statement, potential categories are generated or invoked from the source of the comparison (e.g., offline shopping), while sets of modifiable dimensions are simultaneously identified in the topic (e.g., self-service shopping on the web).
 The interpretation of the legitimacy of the analogy or metaphor is thus a kind of negotiation between the category of understanding prototypically associated with the source and the dimensions of the described target.
 If the target is indeed judged by stakeholders to be a prototypical member of the ad hoc constituted category (i.e., online shopping), then the comparison is more likely to confer legitimacy.